Yuvaraj0702/Stream-Data-Analysis/README.md

 - **Data Stream Simulation**: Generates a random walk data stream with noise, anomalies, and seasonality.
 - **Z-score and EWMA Anomaly Detection**: Detects anomalies in real time using Z-score and adaptive EWMA techniques.
 - **Cycle Detection**: Identifies cyclic patterns in the data using FFT.
-- **Real-Time Visualization**: Displays a real-time plot of the data stream with anomaly and cycle markings.
+- **Real-Time Visualization**: Displays a real-time plot of the data stream with dynamic graph coloring, anomaly and cycle markings.
 - **Logging**: Provides logging for tracking key events and issues.

 ### Motivation